projectcalico/calico/v2.0/usage/configuration/bgp.md

 To turn off the full BGP node-to-node mesh run the following command on any
 node:

-	$ calicoctl bgp node-mesh off
+	$ calicoctl config set nodeToNodeMesh off

 If you need to turn the full BGP node-to-node mesh back on run the following command on any node:

-	$ calicoctl bgp node-mesh on
+	$ calicoctl config set nodeToNodeMesh on

 To view whether the BGP node-to-node mesh is on or off, enter the command without specifying the parameter, the command will output the current state.

-	$ calicoctl bgp node-mesh
+	$ calicoctl config get nodeToNodeMesh
 	on

 ### Configuring a global BGP peer

-If your network topology includes BGP speakers that will be peered with *every* Calico node in your deployment, you can use the `calicoctl bgp peer` commands to set up the peering on your Calico nodes.
-We refer to these as global peers because they peer with every Calico node.
+If your network topology includes BGP speakers that will be peered with *every* Calico node in your deployment, you can use the `calicoctl` resource management commands to set up the peering on your Calico nodes.
+We refer to these types of peer as global peers because they are configured in Calico once (globally) and Calico will peer every Calico node with these peers.

-Two situations where global BGP peer configuration is useful are when adding a border router that is peering into a full node-to-node mesh, or configuring a Calico network that uses one or two route reflectors to provide moderate scale-out capabilities.
+Two situations where global BGP peer configuration is useful are (1) when adding a border router that is peering into a full node-to-node mesh, or (2) configuring a Calico network that uses one or two route reflectors to provide moderate scale-out capabilities.
 In the latter case, each Calico node would peer to each of the Route Reflectors and the full node-to-node mesh would be